Scalar-Induced Electromagnetic Radiation: Comparison with Axion-Like Particles and Implications for Modified Gravity: Introduction

-Axions and ALPs, being pseudoscalar fields, couple to the EM field through the $F_{\mu\nu}\widetilde{F}^{\mu\nu}$ operator, whereas scalar fields from modified gravity theories couple via the $F_{\mu\nu} F^{\mu\nu}$ operator, which is associated with the trace anomaly ~\cite{Fujikawa:1980vr, Fujii:2015iuz, Ferreira:2016kxi}.
+Axion and ALPs, being pseudoscalar fields, couple to the EM field through the $F_{\mu\nu}\widetilde{F}^{\mu\nu}$ operator, whereas scalar fields can couple via the $F_{\mu\nu} F^{\mu\nu}$ operator, which is associated with the trace anomaly ~\cite{Fujikawa:1980vr, Fujii:2015iuz, Ferreira:2016kxi}.
 Their couplings to the EM field may result in distinct features in the emitted EM radiation.
 Many ongoing and planned experiments aim to detect these new fields via their coupling to the electromagnetic (EM) field~\cite{ADMX:2010ndb, XENON:2020rca, Homma:2019rqb, Salemi:2021gck, Chou:2008gr, Steffen:2010ze, Rybka:2010ah, Brax:2009aw, CAST:2018bce, Vagnozzi:2021quy, Katsuragawa:2021wmw}.
-Given the differences in their coupling forms, it is instructive to investigate how methods and setups developed for ALP search can be applied to pure scalar fields arising in modified gravity, potentially revealing complementary observational signatures.
+Given the differences in their coupling forms, it is instructive to investigate how methods and setups developed for ALP searches can be applied to pure scalar fields, potentially revealing complementary observational signatures.

-Since the couplings of these scalar fields, the pure scalars and axions, to EM fields are generally weak, detection often requires strong EM backgrounds or large field amplitudes.
-Astrophysical environments such as rotating neutron stars, compact binaries, and neutron star mergers offer promising conditions with intense EM fields that could enhance detectability.
+Since the couplings of these fields, the pure scalars and ALPs, to EM fields are generally weak, detection often requires strong EM backgrounds or large field amplitudes.
+Astrophysical environments such as rotating neutron stars, compact binaries, and neutron star mergers offer promising conditions with strong EM fields that could enhance detectability.
 Dense axion stars have been investigated in astrophysical contexts; for instance, radiation from dense axion star-neutron star binaries~\cite{Kyriazis:2022gvw}, axion stars as candidates for planet 9~\cite{Di:2023xaw}, and axion condensate around a black hole~\cite{Yoshino:2013ofa, Omiya:2022gwu}.
-Furthermore, if the pure scalar fields or axion fields exhibit coherent oscillations, resonance effects can significantly amplify otherwise weak couplings, leading to detectable EM radiation.
-As shown in Refs.~\cite{Amin:2021tnq, Sen:2021mhf, Redondo:2008ec, Redondo:2013lna, Hardy:2024gwy}, such resonance enhancement occurs for axions when the plasma frequency in the surrounding medium approximates the axion mass scale.
-Similar effects can arise when the frequency of an alternating magnetic field matches the axion mass~\cite{Sen:2021mhf}.
+Furthermore, if the pure scalar fields or ALP fields exhibit coherent oscillations, resonance effects can significantly amplify otherwise weak couplings, leading to detectable EM radiation.
+As shown in Refs.~\cite{Amin:2021tnq, Sen:2021mhf, Redondo:2008ec, Redondo:2013lna, Hardy:2024gwy}, such resonance enhancement occurs for ALPs when the plasma frequency in the surrounding medium approximates the ALP mass scale.
+Similar effects can arise when the frequency of an alternating magnetic field matches the ALP mass~\cite{Sen:2021mhf}.